imitrob/imitrob_dataset_code/data_acquisition/README.md

 rosrun cam_calib calibrator.py
 ```

-## Calibration tool
+### Calibration tool (calibrator.py) usage

 Prerequisites:
-* calibration checker board
+* calibration checker board (8x6; cell size 72mm, can be adjusted in [calibrator.py](cam_calib/src/calibrator.py))
 * 2x ArUco markers (helps to recognize checker board origin for multiple cameras)
+  * Markers can be generate with OpenCV with the following dictionary parameters (any marker with this params will work):
+  > (nMarkers=48, markerSize=4, seed=65536)
 * a spike mounted to an HTC Vive tracker (please, see the related paper for more details)

+### Summary

+The calibration checkerboard should be placed on a table with the ArUco markers placed on the board origin (arbitrary but consistent during recordings).
+The markers are used to solve the ambiguity of the checkerboard origin.
+Afterwards, the camera extrinsics are auto-calibrated, then the board to Vive calibration is performed.
+It relies on pinpointing the checkerboard corners within the HTC Vive coordinate frame.
+This is done by collecting half-spheres by sticking a spike with a tracker on its end into each corner.
+The end of the spike with the tracker is rotated while the other end is kept at the board corner.
+We recommend using a plexiglass with a dent to protect the table and make the spike more stable.

 ### Camera <-> board calibration